mrofisr/mrofisr/README.md

 ## Hi Folks 👋

 I’m Muhammad **Abdur Rofi** Maulidin, a DevOps Wannabe to be interest with Cloud Computing, CNCF Tech, and Automations.
-I share my insights through technical blogs on [Medium](https://mrofisr.medium.com/) and [Substack](https://substack.com/@mrofisr), focusing on sharing my experience and delivering insights in Bahasa.

 ### Connect with me at:
 - 🐦 Twitter: [@mrofisr_](https://twitter.com/mrofisr_)